bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-register.md

 {% note warning %}

 Attention!
-If you plan to install more than one command for the chat bot: Bitrix24 Rest imposes a restriction on working with event handlers - there can only be one handler per application.
-Therefore, when registering a second command, the links to the handlers `EVENT_COMMAND_ADD` must be the same as for the first command.
+If you plan to install more than one command for the chat bot: Bitrix24 Rest imposes a limitation on working with event handlers - there can only be one handler per application.
+Therefore, when registering a second command, the links to the handlers `EVENT_COMMAND_ADD` must be the same as those of the first command.

 If it is necessary to handle multiple commands within one application, this must be accounted for within the event handler.
-For this, when the event occurs, an array of commands is passed to allow for proper processing.
+For this, when the event occurs, an array of commands is passed to allow for correct processing.

 {% endnote %}

 {% note warning %}

-It is mandatory to specify the array of translations `LANG` for at least RU and EN.
-If there is no phrase for BY, UA, KZ, the default RU phrases will be shown; if there is no phrase in RU, the command will be hidden.
-The same applies to other languages - if there are no phrases, the default EN phrases will be shown; if there is no phrase in EN, the command will be hidden in the public part.
+It is mandatory to specify the array of translations `LANG` for at least DE and EN.
+If there is no phrase for BY, UA, KZ, the phrases from DE will be shown by default; if there is no phrase in DE, the command will be hidden.
+The same applies to other languages - if there are no phrases, the phrases from EN will be shown by default; if there is no phrase in EN, the command will be hidden in the public part.

 {% endnote %}